weaveworks-experiments/flux-classic/web/README.md

 #### Using hostnames or IP addresses

-If you can supply a static list of hostnames or host IP addresses, you can just put them in a stanza in a Prometheus configuration file.
+If you can supply a static list of hostnames or host IP addresses, you can just put them in a stanza in the configuration file.
 For example, using host names:

 ```yaml
 global: